OLIntegration/greetings/README.md

 This is a test project to experiment with integration of GitHub, JIRA, Jenkins, and OpenShift.
 We will add more content to this README as we make progress in the project.

 [] Testing if git commit can trigger JIRA updates.
-Another test.
+Test 2.